khalisramni/khalisramni/README.md

 - 👀 I’m interested in Front-End Development, Data Visualization & Geofence Technology
 - 🌱 I’m currently learning VueJS, HTML5, JQuery, Javascript, CSS3, Flutter
 - 💞️ I’m looking to collaborate on Flutter, VueJS & Vanilla Projects
-- 📫 How to reach me - IG:khlsrmni - email:khalisramni@gmail.com - twitter:khlsrmni
+- 📫 How to reach me - email:khalisramni@gmail.com
 <!---
 khalisramni/khalisramni is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.